ifa-ifa/NieR-Replicant-Hardcore-mod/README.md

 ## Compiling from source

-This mod uses a library called Minhook, which in this project is installed using vcpkg.
+This mod uses a library called Minhook, which in this project is installed automatically by vcpkg manifest mode.
 Alter `CMakeLists.txt` to set the toolchain file to your installation of `vcpkg.cmake`.
-Then using vcpkg, install Minhook using `vcpkg install minhook:x64-windows-static`.
 At the top of `main.cpp` there are many constants to change that can alter the mod (i can't garantuee these will work perfectly - they should, but iv only ever really tested the base configurations that i use).
 Then just build using CMake.